alexeygrigorev/ai-bootcamp-codespace/capstone_project/README.md

 - Push to `main`, `master`, or `develop` branches
 - Pull requests to `main`, `master`, or `develop`

+**Note**: Workflow documentation is included in this README.
+See the workflow files themselves (`.github/workflows/*.yml`) for detailed configuration.

 ### Setting Up CI/CD

 #### Required GitHub Secrets